2022 NFL season: Conference

+1 2 San Francisco claimed the No. 2 seed over Minnesota based on conference record (10–2 vs. 8–4).; 1 2 Seattle finished ahead of Detroit based on head-to-head victory, claiming the 7th and final playoff spot.; 1 2 3 Carolina finished ahead of New Orleans and Atlanta based on head-to-head record (3–1 vs. 2–2/1–3).; 1 2 New Orleans finished ahead of Atlanta based on head-to-head sweep.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2022 playoffs began with the wild-card round, with three wild-card games played in each conference.
 Wild Card Weekend took place from January 14–16, 2023.
 The Divisional round was played from January 21–22, in which the top seed in each conference played the lowest remaining seed and the two remaining teams played each other.
 The winners of those games advanced to the Conference Championship games, which were played on January 29.
 The NFC (Philadelphia) and AFC champions (Kansas City) advanced to Super Bowl LVII, which was played on February 12 at State Farm Stadium in Glendale, Arizona.